Parimelalhagar: Reception

 Parimelalhagar is considered the greatest commentator in the history of Tamil literature and has been praised by scholars down the ages.
 Medieval scholars praise him as the one who had expanded on Valluvar's original thoughts, as revealed from verse 1544 of the Perunthogai.
 Several medieval verses, including verses 1543 and 1545–1548 of the Perunthogai, verse 41 of the Thondaimandala Sadhagam, a verse by Umapathi Shivachariyar, Chapters 2–4 (verses 51, 52) of the Perunkathai, and the work of Abidhana Kosham, praise Parimel and his work.
 Umapathi Shivachariyar holds Parimel's work on par with Valluvar's.

-Many scholars consider Parimelalhagar's commentary to be highly exquisite that only learned intellectuals can completely grasp the subtleties found in his commentary.
+Scholars consider Parimelalhagar's commentary to be highly exquisite that only learned intellectuals can completely grasp the subtleties found in his commentary.
 This led to several scholars writing more simplified commentaries to Parimel's exegesis in order to bring the work to the general audience.
-Some of these "commentaries to the Commentary" include Nunporulmaalai by Thirumeni Rathna Kavirayar; the works of Saravanaperumal Iyer, Murugesa Mudaliyar, and Ramanuja Kavirayar; and the explanatory notes by K. Vadivelu Chettiar (1919), Arasan Shanmuganar, Krishnampettai K. Kuppusamy Mudaliar (1924), V. M. Gopala Krishnamacharya, and Chinnasamy Rajendran (2018).
+Some of these "commentaries to the Commentary" include Nunporulmaalai by Thirumeni Rathna Kavirayar; the works of Saravanaperumal Iyer, Murugesa Mudaliyar, and Ramanuja Kavirayar; and the explanatory notes by K. Vadivelu Chettiar (1919), Arasan Shanmuganar, Krishnampettai K. Kuppusamy Mudaliar (1924), V. M. Gopala Krishnamacharya, and Chinnasamy Rajendiran (2018).
 Parimel remains the most researched, most praised, and most criticized of all the medieval Kural commentators.

 Parimel is equally praised by modern scholars, including U. V. Swaminatha Iyer, S. Vaiyapuri Pillai, T. P. Meenakshisundaram, and K. Appadurai Pillai.
 George L. Hart regards Parimel's treatise on yoga asanas as one of the purest literary works in Tamil.
 Simon Casie Chetty, in his Tamil Plutarch, mentions Parimel as a Tamil poet who is renowned mainly because of his commentary on the Tirukkural.
 He also states that although there are at least nine other known medieval commentaries, all of which are considered highly scholarly and of high literary value, Parimel's is regarded as the best of the ten.
 According to P. S. Sundaram, Parimel's commentary on the Kural is praised for his in-depth knowledge of both Sanskrit and Tamil, his acumen in detecting the errors of earlier commentators, and the fullness and brevity of his own commentary.
 Sundaram also hints that Parimel begins each chapter of the Kural in his commentary by citing a reason for its placement in the sequence by him.
 Scholars such as M. P. Srinivasan interpret Parimel's commentary to some of the Kural couplets (e.g., kurals 752 and 1045) as being picturesque in nature.